 Google Ads is a great advertising platform.
 It offers advertisers a high degree of control over the precise variables in their accounts, and can be extremely powerful in the right hands.
-The biggest complaint we hear from our clients is that, for all its power, Google Adscan be intimidating – especially to new advertisers.
+The biggest complaint we hear from our clients is that, for all its power, Google Ads can be intimidating—especially to new advertisers.
 That’s why many businesses opt to use PPC management software to manage and optimize their Google Ads account.

 Some business owners opt to manage their PPC accounts manually, and I get that.
 Times are tough, and every penny counts.
 However, if you’re pushed for time or aren’t sure what you’re doing (or both), investing in PPC management software is a great way to save time, reduce costly mistakes, and get on with actually running your business.

-As I’ve stated throughout, there are numerous factors that can have a significant impact on the cost of running a PPC campaign, but remember: almost any type of business can make AdWords work for them!
-If you’re not sure about anything I’ve covered in this guide, or you have specific questions, leave a comment and we’ll answer them as best we can.
+As I’ve stated throughout, there are numerous factors that can have a significant impact on the cost of running a PPC campaign, but remember: almost any type of business can make Google Ads work for them!
+If you’re not sure about anything I’ve covered in this guide, or if you have specific questions, leave a comment and we’ll answer them as best we can.